lonestone/nest-sdk-generator/README.md

 // typeof user == UserDTO
 ```

+Each method takes three arguments: the parameters (`:xxx` in the original method's route), the body's content, and the query (`?xxx=yyy`).
+The query is always optional, while the body is only optional if nothing or an empty object is expected.
+The parameters are only optional if no parameter, nor body, is expected.

 #### Importing API types

 It's also possible to manually import types the API depends on.